 Boundaries should be addressed right away when sorting out how to best get the family business moving together towards success.
 Oldest child may feel she should be able to step […]

-I’ve spent some time looking back on a half-century career of working with families in business, and I see that, when those involved realized the overall impact of family businesses in global terms, then our consulting and support profession really gained depth and structure.
+It’s been a year of introspection for me, and I’ve spent some time looking back on a half-century career of working with families in business.
+This thought-work was how I knew to structure my recently released online course, Re-Imagining Relationships for Families In Business.
+Having to first distill, then organize those principles that I know for sure get results when working with legacy business families took me quite a long way down memory road.
+I see that, when those involved realized the overall impact of family businesses in global terms, then our consulting and support profession really gained depth and structure.

 Top Ten Family Business Facts | Fact #2: The Cluster Model Helps Capture the Evolution of Your Family Business Over Time

 3) the ownership (Gersick, Davis, McCollom Hampton, & Lansberg, 1997; Tagiuri & Davis, 1996).

 Recently, Michael-Tsabari, Labaki, & Zachary (2014) suggested the Cluster Model to update the two and three-circle models by providing a more detailed picture of the circles’ evolution over time.